Post

 • The built result (web pages) should be provided in language-specific paths (e.g., /posts/ko/, /posts/ja/).

-• The header of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google’s multilingual search SEO guidelines.
+• The header section of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google’s multilingual search SEO guidelines.

-• All page links supporting each language on the site should be provided in sitemap.xml without omission, and sitemap.xml itself should exist only once in the root path without duplication.
+• The site should provide links to all pages supporting each language without omissions in sitemap.xml, and sitemap.xml itself should exist only once in the root path without duplication.

-Before We Start
+Before We Begin

 Troubleshooting (‘relative_url_regex’: target of repeat operator is not specified)